 And their relentless rooting for food destroys crops while laying the way for invasive plants like fennel and the comely-but-devastating strawberry guava, whose impenetrable thickets choke out native forests.

-Route definiton and how to use it in a sentence
+Route definition and how to use it in a sentence

 Route, pronounced as either ROOT or ROWT, is a word which, when used a noun, means a way between two places: